 An electric arc is formed between the contacts of a circuit breaker when it interrupts the current flow to loads during normal operation.
 In the event of short circuits, the arc formed will be more intensive than a normal one.
 Metal plates in arc chutes are made of ferromagnetic material to ensure any arc formed is attracted towards the plates and moves towards the arc chutes through the arc runners.

-As it reaches the arc chute, the structure of the arc chutes widens the arc further and split it into small segments.
+As it reaches the arc chute, the structure of the arc chutes widens the arc further and splits it into small segments.
 This increases the length of the arc.
 It then cools down and eventually gets extinguished (as shown in Figure below).

 2. Potential Damage Due to Reverse Wiring